wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-ios-get-started-offline-data.md

 * Syncs data across multiple devices
 * Detects conflicts when same record is modified by two devices

 > [AZURE.NOTE] To complete this tutorial, you need an Azure account.
 If you don't have an account, you can sign up for an Azure trial and get [free mobile services that you can keep using even after your trial ends](/home/features/mobile-services/#price).
-For details, see [Azure <!-- deleted by customization Trial](/pricing/1rmb-trial/?WT.mc_id=AE564AB28 --><!-- keep by customization: begin --> Trial](/pricing/1rmb-trial/ <!-- keep by customization: end --> target="_blank").
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=AE564AB28 target="_blank").

 This tutorial is based on the [Mobile Services Quick Start tutorial], which you must complete first.
 Let's first review the code related to offline sync already in the Quick Start.